E-commerce

 When is the main visible content rendered?

-Hero image, banner, product media above the fold: check weight, loading priority, and formats.
+Hero image, banner, product media above the fold: check size, loading priority, and formats.

 INP (Interaction to Next Paint)